A woman hands her credit card to a shop owner holding a card terminal.

 Table of contents

-1. Though seemingly random, credit card number sequences can tell you a lot about the card.
+1. Credit card numbers can tell you a lot about the card, including the credit card network.

-2. Credit card numbers include a major industry identifier, issuer identification number, and checksum, all of which help identify the credit card network, card type, and individual credit card.
+2. Credit card numbers include a major industry identifier, issuer identification number, account number, and checksum.

-3. Credit cards also have security codes that help protect you from fraud.
+3. Credit cards also have a card verification value (CVV) that helps protect you from credit card fraud.

 The first number

-The first digit of a credit card number is known as the major industry identifier (MII), according to the Associated Press.
+The first digit of a credit card number is the major industry identifier (MII).
 This digit identifies a credit card issuer’s industry.
+It may also identify the credit card network that your card is on.
 Here’s each MII and the industry it represents:

 The last number

-The last digit of a credit card number acts as a “checksum”, according to the Associated Press.
-That means the number plugs into an algorithm to confirm that the credit card number has been entered correctly.
-The checksum, also known as the “check number” or “check digit” is based on a formula known as the Luhn algorithm.
+The last digit of a credit card number is called the checksum.
+When you use your card, an algorithm uses this number to confirm that the credit card number has been entered correctly.
+The checksum, also known as the “check number” or “check digit”, is based on a formula known as the Luhn algorithm.

-The Luhn algorithm can help to detect errors when people inaccurately transcribe credit card numbers or other personal identification numbers, like a Social Security number.
+The Luhn algorithm can help detect errors when people enter a card number incorrectly.

 Credit card numbers vs. account numbers